javiearth/git-course/git-course.md

 Did you get it?
 Brilliant!

-Let's see the history of our project so far by using another git command:
+Let's see the history of our project so far by using another Git command:

 `$ git log`

-This command displays all the commits you have done in the current cranch, we'll learn more about braches later, don't worry.
+This command displays all the commits you have done in the current branch, we'll learn more about braches later, don't worry.
 Let's take a closer view to the log.

 At the moment there are only two commits, but you can move along the whole history when it has grown.
 You can use the '**Q**' key to go back to the terminal and start typing again.